C Ø P P E R F I E L D

 2023

-CODA Museum, Apeldoorn, the Netherlands (upcoming)
+CRAFT!
+NOW: Using old techniques to make new art, CODA Museum, Apeldoorn, the Netherlands

-Huidenclub Rotterdam, the Netherlands
+Occult Economics, Huidenclub Rotterdam, the Netherlands

 UNFAIR23, Amsterdam, the Netherlands